mk-armah/code-data-migration/README.md

-# code-data-migration
-ETL from an Excel Data source to SQL Server Database for Visualization and Reporting
+# Migrating Data Of Students with Incomplete Test Scores to EDW for Analysis and Reporting
+### Owner/Client
+University of Cape Coast, College of Distance Education (CoDE)
 ### Task and Deliverables:
 <ul>
 <li>